pranab/whakapai/matumizi/README.md

 Here is some example code that uses all 5 modules.
 You can find lots of examples in [another repo](https://github.com/pranab/avenir/tree/master/python/app) of mine.
-There the imports are direct and not through the package matmizi
+There the imports are direct and not through the package matmizi.
+The example directory also has example code

 	import sys